RichardMidnight/pi-safe/README.md

    3) Startup Pi-Safe from the menu.
 Or in a terminal, type in 'pisafe'

-   4) Use the menu to select BACKUP, select your SD-card and the image-file a name.
+   4) Use the menu to select BACKUP, select your SD-card and give the image-file a name.

    5) Watch your image-file get created, shrunk and compressed automatically.